NCDigitalCollections/ncdctest/docs/gh-actions.md

 Make sure you have a `Gemfile` and `Gemfile.lock` file.
 If you copied from the ncdigitalcollections collectionbuilder template you should already have these so you shouldn't need to worry about creating them.

-From the base of your repo, create a folder called (don't forget the period in front of it) `.github`.
+From the base of your repo, create a folder called `.github` (don't forget the period in front of it).
 Inside this folder create a subfolder called `workflows`.
 Inside the `workflows` folder create a file called `jekyll.yml`.
 Into this `jekyll.yml` file paste the following: